When you flush things down the toilet that you shouldn’t, you’re risking serious damage to your pipes – so do you know what can and can’t be flushed?

 Outdoors cleaning

-No one wants to tackle outdoor chores during a cold, wet winter, but it’s important to get on top of your garden before it gets too overgrown.
+No one wants to tackle outdoor chores during a cold, wet winter, but it’s important to regularly prune and trim the trees around your home to promote healthy growth and prevent damage during storms.

 After giving your outdoor space a general tidy up, it’s a good idea to prune back any dead material, renew mulch and fertilise plants – particularly if you’re looking to encourage flower growth.